Go directly to product information

 Usage

-Use allspice whole (whether bruised) or ground.
+Use allspice whole (bruised or crushed) or ground.

 Features: